24 July - 28 October 2018

 Abude has gathered phrases from news stories about the shutdowns and printed them onto fabric: ‘local communities dependant on manufacturing,' ‘It wasn’t just work, you know;’ ‘mass layoffs;’ ‘regretted redundancies.’
 During the exhibition, front-of-house museum staff will wear garments made from the fabric.
 In addition to referencing the dwindling of manufacturing work in Australia, the work also prompts a reflection on the rise of the service economy, particularly jobs which facilitate the leisure of others.
 In clothing gallery workers, Abude draws attention to their labour as a kind of performance.

-Written in July 2018 by Jacqueline Doughty, curator of State of the Union at The Ian Potter Museum of Art, The University of Melbourne.
+Written by Jacqueline Doughty, curator of State of the Union at The Ian Potter Museum of Art, The University of Melbourne in July 2018.